pinterf/Frfun7/README.md

         int  TP1 = 0

             A threshold which affects P=1 (adaptive overlapping).
+            0 will always run into a final filtering part.
+            Values greater than 0 will make it skip processing some pixels.
-            Introduced as a separate parameter in r0.7test.
-This value had to be encoded into P as TP1*1000 previously.
+            (Introduced as a separate parameter in r0.7test.
+This value had to be encoded into P as TP1*1000 previously.)
-            0 will always run into a final filtering part, the bigger it is, probably the more pixels it will skip. (?)

         int  R1 = 3

             Radius for first pass of the internal algorithm.
             First pass in pre v0.7 was fixed to 3 (and was no separate parameter) Valid values are 2 or 3.
+2 is faster.

   frfun7 with default settings: